-U.S. economic growth slowed in the last three of months of 2014, as the world's largest economy expanded at a 2.6 percent annual rate.
+WASHINGTON - U.S. economic growth slowed in the first few months of 2016, as the world's largest economy expanded a meager one-half of one percent annual rate.